shaunadoo97/First-Portfolio/README.md

 <img src="assets/documentation/responsives.png" width="800" height="400">

 Hello. welcome to my first Portfolio Project
-I've made a page about my art
+I've made a page about my art.
+This is where I would like to use a website to help promote my work and show the type of digital work that I can make.

 ## Contents